concreteRoc/JavaScript-Fundamentals-Quiz/README.md

-# JavaScript-Fundamentals-Quiz
+# JavaScript Fundamentals Quiz
----

-### Creating a short quiz on the fundamentals of Vanilla JS, while using HTML, CSS, and JS.
+#### Creating a short quiz on the fundamentals of Vanilla JS, while using HTML, CSS, and JS.

 ---